-In general, our draft pricing decisions would result in:
+In general, our pricing decisions will result in:

 - ▼ Bill decreases for residential customers in 2019-20 and then increases in line with the inflation rate in the following two years.
-The size of the initial bill decrease would depend on a range of factors, including the customer's water usage, dwelling type and whether they are in the Gosford or Wyong area. - Bill decreases for water and sewerage services for most non-residential customers in 2019-20 and then increases in line with, or at a slightly higher rate than, the inflation rate in the following two years.
-The size of the initial bill decrease would depend on the customer's meter size and discharge factor, as well as their water and sewerage usage and whether they are in the Gosford or Wyong area. - Mixed bill impacts for stormwater services for non-residential customers, depending whether or not they are eligible to pay the low-impact price.
-Most customers would experience stormwater bill decreases over the determination period.
-However, some mining and business customers with medium to very large properties would experience stormwater bill increases.
+The size of the initial bill decrease will depend on a range of factors, including the customer's water usage, dwelling type and whether they are in the Gosford or Wyong area. - Bill decreases for water and sewerage services for most non-residential customers in 2019-20 and then increases in line with, or at a slightly higher rate than, the inflation rate in the following two years.
+The size of the initial bill decrease will depend on the customer's meter size and discharge factor, as well as their water usage and whether they are in the Gosford or Wyong area. - Mixed bill impacts for stormwater services for non-residential customers, depending on whether or not they are eligible to pay the low-impact price.
+Most customers will experience stormwater bill decreases over the determination period.
+However, some mining and business customers with medium to very large properties will experience stormwater bill increases in each of the next three years.

 Some of the bill impacts in 2019-20 are due to changes in the structure of prices for water, sewerage and stormwater prices.
-These changes would affect different types of customers differently.
-However, they would not increase the total revenue the Council recovers from its customer base.
-Rather, they would remove cross-subsidies and improve equity between customer groups.
+These changes will affect different types of customers differently.
+However, they will not increase the total revenue the Council recovers from its customer base.
+Rather, they will remove cross-subsidies and improve equity between customer groups.
 We consider that these price structure changes improve the simplicity, transparency and cost-reflectivity of the prices being charged.

-245 Under these inflation assumptions, given no change to prices or bill structure (ie the total impact of inflation alone), bills would increase by 6.85% over the determination period.
+Under these inflation assumptions, given no change to prices or bill structure (ie the total impact of inflation alone), bills would increase by 6.4% over the determination period.

 The changes and their general impact on bills for different customers are summarised in Box 13.1.
-For more detail, including the analysis that underpins our draft decisions, see Chapters 7 to 9.
+For more detail, including the analysis that underpins our decisions, see Chapters 7 to 9.